mms-fcul/PyBindE/README.md

 # This program

-**PyBindE** is a python program for Molecular Mechanics Poisson-Boltzmann Surface Area (MMPBSA) calculations in protein-protein and protein-ligand systems.
+**PyBindE** is a python program for Molecular Mechanics Poisson-Boltzmann Surface Area (MMPBSA) calculations in protein-protein and protein-ligand systems, using GROMOS54a7 parameters.

 ## Basic Usage